Axemortal/CS341---Computer-Graphics/Project/Reports/Final/final.md

 This project presents an immersive, ever-evolving cyberpunk city.
 Key features include stylised 3D buildings via Wave Function Collapse (WFC), realistic water reflections using Screen-Space Reflections (SSR), and animated billboards with dynamic textures and bloom effects.
 These components combine to create a vibrant, self-evolving urban landscape that draws users into a futuristic cyberpunk world.

-<i> **NOTE**: While the WFC-based building generation runs smoothly across systems, we recommend using a Mac (e.g., MacBook Air with Apple Silicon) for testing the full project.
-On Nvidia-equipped laptops like the Swift X, applying procedural textures may cause driver instability or GPU overload.
-This issue does not affect standard WFC generation but may impact performance during procedural texture rendering.
-Other GPU-equipped Windows laptops have not been tested. </i>
+<i> **NOTE**: While WFC-based building generation runs smoothly across platforms, we recommend using a Mac (e.g., MacBook Air with Apple Silicon) for testing the full project.
+On Windows laptops—including those with high-end GPUs like the RTX 4080 (e.g., Acer Swift X)—the full pipeline with procedural texture rendering does work but may lead to GPU driver instability or occasional crashes after prolonged usage.
+This issue does not affect the core WFC layout generation but can interfere with the dynamic rendering of animated textures.
+Other Windows GPU configurations have not been tested. </i>

 ## Overview